 A party is not obliged to produce evidence harmful to himself to the court and the opposing party.
 In that sense, the duty of zealous representation prevails over the duty of candour or honesty to the court.
 A party may request that the court order the other party or a third party to produce specific documents, if certain requirements provided in the CCP are met.
-There is no general pretrial, or US-type extensive pretrial discovery procedures.
+However, judges are generally prudent in issuing the document production order, and generally, the judges urge the opposing party to produce the requested documents voluntarily as much as possible.
+There are no general pretrial or US-type extensive pretrial discovery procedures.
 No fishing expeditions are permitted.